 Experienced hearing advocate

-Often, Social Security disability cases require a hearing.
+Often, SSD cases require a hearing.
 Working with Mr. Neidenberg and Disability Help Group gives you a valuable advantage at the hearing levels.
 Mr. Neidenberg and Disability Help Group advocates have a lot of experience appearing at hearings.
 They know the judges.
 They walk you through the hearing process.
 Therefore, you will be prepared for your hearing.

 Winning case study 3